wmhilton-stoplight/platform-docs/6.-migrations/classic.md

 ### Stoplight Platform vs Stoplight Classic

-While the new Stoplight Platform includes a lot of new functionality, there are some features from Classic that have not yet made their way over.
+While the new Stoplight Platform includes a lot of new functionality, there are some features from Classic that haven't yet made their way over.

 Below are several features that were available in Classic that are linked to our upcoming roadmap.
 We encourage you to follow the features relevant to you - we'll notify you as each is released.